akretion/docky/doc/manual/introduction.rst

    docky build

 It will run a new docker image with odoo and postgres inside.
-Docky build will read and execute the file 'odoo/Dockerfile'
+Docky build will read and execute the file 'odoo/Dockerfile'.

+If you doesn't have the file 'dev.docker-compose.yml' before the docky build, it will automatically ask you if you want to create the file.

 Then, run it.